 --Sr. Kathleen Schipani, I.H.M.
 Former chairperson of the NCPD Board of Directors

 "Those of us whose lives are shaped by the rhythm and gait of disability sometimes experience, in ordinary parish life, forms of alienation and exclusion that reflects the brokenness of our wider culture.
-The Bishops have called the Church, once again, to remember that providing ready access to the sacraments and promoting full participation in the sacraments is integral to the way Catholics perform the unity and holiness of the Church held forth in the Nicene Creed.”
+The Bishops have called the Church, once again, to remember that providing ready access to the sacraments and promoting full participation in the sacraments is integral to the way Catholics perform the unity and holiness held forth in the Creeds of the Church."

 -- Miguel Romero, TH.D., Th.M., NCPD Board Member